blurstudio/hab/README.md

 on the outside of the the right site file's paths.
 3. For `platform_path_maps`, only the first key is kept and any duplicates are discarded.
+4. The entry_point `hab.site.add_paths` is processed separately after `HAB_PATH`
+or `--site` paths are processed, so:
+   * Each path added is treated as left most when merging into the final configuration.
+   * The entry_point `hab.site.add_paths` will be ignored for dynamically added paths.
+   * This can be used to include site files from inside of pip packages.
+For example a host installed pip package may be installed in the system python, or as a pip editable installation.
+   * Duplicate paths added dynamically are discarded keeping the first encountered(right most).

 See [Defining Environments](#defining-environments) for how to structure the json to prepend, append, set, unset values.